 3. What does the registration fee include?

-A custom made 72 Hours To Key West performance shirt designed by MyRaceRagz.com, SAG support throughout the entire 3 day ride, homemade lunch provided all three days, hydration and unlimited snacks, organized pub crawl in Key West, motor coach return for riders and return transportation of bikes to Ft.
+A custom made 72 Hours To Key West performance shirt , SAG support throughout the entire 3 day ride, homemade lunch provided all three days, hydration and unlimited snacks, victory celebration in Key West (food and drinks), motor coach return for riders and return transportation of bikes to Ft.
 Myers Beach.
 A portion of your registration fee will go toward feeding low income families with children through our partnership with the Tiny Hands Foundation.

 4. What is the average speed of the ride?

 We require that all riders be able to maintain a minimum average speed of 16-18 mph for the duration of the ride.
 Our SAG support is rolling and stops every 25-30 miles and if you are unable to maintain this average speed you run the risk of missing the SAG stops.
 If a rider falls significantly behind our support crew will provide two options. #1: Forgo SAG support for the remainder of the day. #2: Allow the SAG crew to transport you and your bike ahead to the rest of the group.

 5. Will I be riding with a Group or alone?

 You’ll find that 90% of the riders end up forming small groups with others who are riding at similar speeds.
 We strongly encourage to utilize the buddy system and ride with at least one other rider.
 When cycling on public roads there is safety in numbers and we highly recommend riding with others.